lefko2000/kuebiko/README.md

 ## Details:

-You will find two `csv` files containing real anonymized data from transactions and accounts.
+In the `data` folder, you will find two `csv` files containing real anonymized data from transactions and accounts.
 The `transactions.csv` contains a set of transactions with an amount (in eur) and the date of the day they were added.
 The `accounts.csv` contains a list of balances for the accounts that the transactions pertain to.

 Provided with this repo is also a `main.py` file with a minimal [FastAPI](https://fastapi.tiangolo.com/) demo.
 Once you have installed the `requirements.txt` in your python environment you will be able to run the main file by simply calling `uvicorn main:app` inside your directory.
 This should start the local server and you should be able to see the automatically generated API docs at `http://127.0.0.1:8000/docs`.